Nabeel-javaid/report/README.md

 The system's underlying liquidity and swap operations are powered by the **Swapper** contract, which abstracts the complexity of interacting with various decentralized exchanges.
 It supports a wide array of trading strategies, from simple token swaps to complex arbitrage operations, underpinned by an intelligent routing mechanism that optimizes for slippage and trading fees.

-### Security and Upgradeability

-From a security standpoint, the architecture embeds several defensive coding practices, including reentrancy guards, permission checks, and extensive use of the OpenZeppelin contracts library for standardized security patterns.
-The system's upgradeability is managed through a proxy pattern, allowing for the iterative improvement of the platform's features and capabilities without endangering user assets or disrupting service continuity.

 ## Core functionalities of the project